mikael-johnsson/jokes-all-day/README.md

 ### Layout
 The site does not house a exaggerated amount of features, at least not at this point.
 With that in mind the site are designed to have a clean look and be easy to navigate.
 The navigation bar with the logo and links are always displayed at the top of the page.
 Depending on the logged in status, different links are shown.

-The jokes, the profiles and the reports have quite a similar look with e.g. a frame around it's content and all small letters.
+The jokes, the profiles and the reports have quite a similar look with e.g. a frame around it's content and all lowercase letters.

 ### Colour Scheme
 The colours are chosen to contrast eachother.
 By keeping the number of colours to a few, the consistency of the site grows and it feels more well thought out.